-The surname Brancher was first found in Burgundy (French: Bourgogne), an administrative and historical region of east-central France where the family has been a prominent family for centuries, and held a family seat
+The surname Brancher was first found in Burgundy (French: Bourgogne), an administrative and historical region of east-central France where the family has been a prominent family for centuries, and held a

 with lands and manor.
 The family were well established in the region of Dijonnais and several members of the family distinguished themselves through their contributions toward the community in which they lived and were rewarded with lands, titles and letters patent confirming their nobility.

 This web page shows only a small excerpt of our Brancher research.Another 58 words (4 lines of text) are included under the topic Early Brancher History in all our PDF Extended History products and printed products wherever possible.

 of this family name include: Branche, Labranche, Branca, Branque, Brancard, Brancas, Branchet, Branquet, Brancher and many more.